rackerlabs/support-how-to/content/cloud-sites/using-cloud-databases-with-your-cloud-site.md

 ---
 permalink: using-cloud-databases-with-your-cloud-site/
 node_id: 1869
-title: Using Cloud Databases with your Cloud Site
+title: Use Cloud Databases with your Cloud Site
 type: article
 created_date: '2012-08-01'
 created_by: Chris Farmer